What is a Holistic Sex Therapist?

 Answer:

-Yes, you’re not broken.
-And yes, change is possible.
+You are not broken.
+And yes, change is possible with you commitment to change.

 Sex therapy, combined with relationship counseling, can help with: